Finn Surman

-Finn Surman (born 23 September 2003) is a New Zealand professional footballer who plays as a central defender for the Portland Timbers and the New Zealand national team.
+Finn Surman (born 23 September 2003) is a professional footballer who plays as a centre-back for Major League Soccer club Portland Timbers.
+Born in Wales, he represents the New Zealand national team.

 Club career

+Wellington Phoenix

 In November 2021, Surman was one of three players who travelled to Australia to join Wellington Phoenix's senior A-League Men side, forced to play away from home due to travel restrictions imposed due to the COVID-19 pandemic in New Zealand.
 He made his debut for the Phoenix in a win over Western United in the 2021 FFA Cup on 7 December 2021.

 Surman signed a professional contract with the Phoenix in February 2022.
 By April 2022, Surman was making regular appearances in the Phoenix's starting side.

+Portland Timbers

-Surman was transferred to the MLS side Portland Timbers in July 2024.
-His contract is through the 2026 season with a club option for 2027.
-His first appearance and first start for the Timbers was on Oct.
-19, 2024 against the Seattle Sounders.
+On 20 July 2024, Surman was transferred to Major League Soccer side Portland Timbers for an undisclosed fee.
+Surman was the third Wellington Phoenix academy graduate to sign an offshore club deal.
+Surman signed a contract through the 2026 season, with a club option till 2027.

+On 19 October 2024, Surman made his debut for the club, starting in a 1–1 draw against Seattle Sounders.
+On 16 August 2026, Surman scored his first goal for the club in a 2–1 defeat to Chicago Fire at Soldier Field.

 International career

+Born in Wales and raised in New Zealand, he was eligible to play for either New Zealand or Wales.

 On 5 June 2023, he was called up by New Zealand for the first time.

-He was also announced to represent the All Whites in the 2024 Paris Olympics.
+Surman was later announced to represent the All Whites in the 2024 Paris Olympics.

+On 14 May 2026, Surman was included in New Zealand's 26-man roster for the 2026 FIFA World Cup.
+Because Wales did not qualify for the tournament, he was the only Welsh-born player to play at the tournament.
+On 21 June 2026, in the 15th minute of a World Cup group stage game against Egypt, Surman scored a headed corner goal to bring the All Whites their first World Cup lead at the halftime interval.